cobacdavid/awesomeConfig/widgets/README.md

 # Some awesome widgets

 ## for the moment
 I'm trying my widgets to be easily usable in any awesome conf.
-For the moment, only widgets that documented below responds to this.
+For the moment, only widgets that are documented below responds to this.
 Others need my `fonctionsUtiles.lua` lib. to work properly.

 # calendar widget
 ### Installation and usage